mskg/homey-heating/docs/pages/faq.md

 ## Maybe I am blind but I can’t find the way how to create the mentioned virtual device
 This device is only available since version 1.2.0.

-## I wish tha set values for temperature were open to change.
+## I wish that set values for temperature were open to change.
 I wish in the bathroom a temperature over 23 degrees but that's impossible now
 You can, just type the value in the input field below the drop-down.

 ## How will the app realize whether I am on holiday or not?
 Where to define?
 Maybe I missed it but I can‘t see a holiday mode in Homey